jacobyuill/jacobyuill/README.md

 ### yo it's Jacob

-I'm a third-year CS major at the University of Tennessee-Knoxville, committed to turning my Linux passion into a career in DevOps.
+I'm a (soon-to-be) third-year CS major at the University of Tennessee-Knoxville, committed to turning my Linux passion into a career in DevOps.

 - 🐧 **Penguin Enthusiast:** Started tinkering with Linux when I was 9, with Minecraft servers as the gateway drug
     - Daily drive Arch Linux (btw) on desktop and laptop